The chameleon changes color, but it’s not for camouflage

 The helmeted chameleons participating in the experiment were placed in a large transparent box, face to face, each on a branch.
 Then, the window that separates them is lifted, to allow the chameleons to face each other.
 During this experiment, the researchers studied no less than 28 body regions of chameleons.
 Thanks to a camera, they do not lose a single crumb of the behavior of the fighters during the tournament.
 And what they discovered exceeded their expectations.
 As the researchers imagined, when the two chameleons meet, they adopt an intimidation strategy that involves changes to their bodies.
 They swell, as seen, and the chameleon’s skin changes from a fiery green to hues of red, yellow, or blue.
 But what surprised them was that they discovered that these color changes actually had a purpose!

 Depending on the intensity and speed of color change on different regions of the chameleon’s body, researchers have found that they can predict the outcome of fights!
 For example, the more the colors of the stripes present on the flanks of the chameleon are bright and change quickly, the greater the probability that it will approach its adversary to fight it.
 But there is even more impressive.
 The colors of the chameleon’s head predict who will be the winner of the fight.
 Yes yes !
 Thus, while the chameleon’s stripes allow it to express its motivation, its head provides information on its ability to fight.
 All this thanks to the measurement of the speed of change of colors and their intensity.
 This is a very useful power for the chameleon!
 Because when it’s time to fight, the chameleons turn slightly to the side, letting their stripes appear in the eyes of their opponents, a way of saying, “I’m ready to fight” or on the contrary, “I’m a supporter of the peace “.
 When the fight is confirmed, the two chameleons approach each other to be able to indulge in what is called a head fight.
-It is then that the color of the head informs everyone about the abilities of the adversary that he must fight.
+It is then that the color of the head informs everyone regarding the abilities of the adversary that he must fight.
 Convenient isn’t it?

 So, contrary to popular belief, chameleons don’t change color to blend seamlessly into any colored background, but rather to communicate their emotions, such as motivation to fight, or to convey their abilities.
 But that’s not all !
 Chameleons are ectothermic, meaning they draw heat from their surroundings to keep their bodies at the right temperature all year round.
 These survival aces are therefore also able to change color to adapt to weather variations and always stay around 20°C. Practical !
 Researchers don’t yet know how chameleons are able to express their fighting abilities by changing the color of their heads.
-This could be because healthier individuals produce more vibrant colors, through more efficient biological reactions.
+This might be because healthier individuals produce more vibrant colors, through more efficient biological reactions.
 But we still have a lot of work to unravel the mysteries of the incredible powers of the chameleon.

 1691867530